ninglab/G2Retro/README.md

-The file 'requirements.txt' provides all the dependent packages used in our python environment.
 You can create a new python environment using conda, to run our model with the command below,

 ```
 conda create --name g2retro python=3.7